 To request satisfaction ratings for the support you provide via the voice channel, you must also have the end user’s email address added to their user profile.
 The email will be sent after the call ends and the ticket is resolved.

-You enable customer satisfaction for resolved tickets in Support.
+You enable customer satisfaction for resolved tickets.
 For set-up instructions, see Using CSAT.

 For information about enabling customer satisfaction rating for live chats, see Measuring visitor satisfaction with chat rating.